jeishu/timed-quiz/README.md

 ## Features

-* The application:
-    * Has a countdown timer.
+- [x] Has a countdown timer.
-    * Can deduct time if the user miss a question.
+- [x] Can deduct time if the user miss a question.
-    * Can show you if you are right or wrong depending on the color (red - wrong, green - right).
+- [x] Can show you if you are right or wrong depending on the color (red - wrong, green - right).
-    * Can save your score at the end of the quiz into the local storage.
+- [x] Can save your score at the end of the quiz into the local storage.
-    * Can save your initials, or name at the end of the quiz into the local storage.
+- [x] Can save your initials, or name at the end of the quiz into the local storage.
-    * Can save both your name and your score into a leaderboard page.
+- [x] Can save both your name and your score into a leaderboard page.

 ## Links